will-wenbo-work/WenboGo/README.md

 # What's cool about this project
 1, golang service with YAML payload

-2, data deduplicate
+2, data deduplicate, we deduplicate data if it's already saved once.

-3, data flattener
+3, data flattener, we flatten the payload to make seach faster.

 4, localing search indexing